SAKryukov/vscode-extensible-markdown/docs/index.md

 }
 ~~~

 First of all, all options come on two levels: general for the entire document (named `default*`) and per heading level, described in the property `pattern`.
-The exclusion is the option `standAlong` which appears only in `patterns` and is only defined for individual heading levels.
+The exclusion is the option `standalone` which appears only in `patterns` and is only defined for individual heading levels.

 By default, a heading number is shown as a multi-component string including several upper-level headings, such as in "2.11.3".
-The option `standAlong` is used to disable the upper-level part, showing, in this example, just "3".
+The option `standalone` is used to disable the upper-level part, showing, in this example, just "3".

 | Property Name | Default | Description |
 | --- | --- | --- |